-PAD10’s engagement with its surroundings through participating in pro-bono design works, lectures, workshops, exhibitions, and publications to tune its professional practice with a critical outlook.
-Its open setup ensures optimal collaboration among its different team members, utilizing team-centric BIM (Building Information Modelling).
+PADx engagement with its surroundings through participating in pro-bono design works, lectures, workshops, exhibitions, and publications tune its professional practice with a critical outlook.

 About the Founder

-Mr. Moujaes is the recipient of ‘Architects of Healing’ Presidential Citation by the American Institute of Architects (AIA) Board of Directors, for his role in the design of the World Trade Center Memorial Museum in New York City, and The Young Architects Forum Award and the Emerging Voices by The Architectural League of New York.
+Mr. Moujaes is the recipient of ‘Architects of Healing’ Presidential Citation by the American Institute of Architects (AIA) Board of Directors, for his role in the design of the World Trade Center Memorial Museum in New York City, the Young Architects Forum Award, and the Emerging Voices by The Architectural League of New York.

 His work has been widely published.
 Projects and interviews have been featured in ArchDaily, Archinect, Volume Magazine, Architectural Record, Metropolis Magazine, Praxis, The Architect’s Newspaper, The New York Times, L’Architecture d’Aujourd’hui, Japan Architect, Bidoun Magazine, Khaleejesque, Interior Design Magazine, and World Architecture.